Inglemoor-Coding-Computing/NCC-2024-Problems/problems/Rubik's Revolution/problem.md

       5 5 5
 ```

-To encode moves, use the number of the face you want to rotate, and the depth of the rotation, this will rotate it 90 degrees clockwise.
-For example if you want to rotate face 1 at the first layer plus the second layer under it, 180 degrees, the encoded form would be `12 12`.
+To decode moves, use the number of the face you want to rotate, and the depth of the rotation, this will rotate it 90 degrees clockwise.
+For example if you want to rotate face 1 at the first layer plus the second layer under it, 180 degrees, the input form would be `12 12`.

 Shifting the face of a cube will affect the adjacent faces.
 For example, rotating face 1 will affect faces 0, 2, 4, and 5.